influxdata/docs-v2/content/telegraf/v1.20/administration/configuration.md

 how long for aggregators to wait before receiving metrics from input plugins, in the case that aggregators are flushing and inputs are gathering on the same interval.
+* **grace**: The duration the metrics will still be aggregated by the plugin even though they're outside of the aggregation period.
+This setting is needed in a situation when the agent is expected to receive late metrics and can be rolled into next aggregation period.
 * **drop_original**: If true, the original metric will be dropped by the aggregator and will not get sent to the output plugins.
 * **name_override**: Override the base name of the measurement.